Volunteer

 TBRI® Practitioner Supportive Networks

-CASA of South Mississippi facilitates the voluntary inter-agency collaborative of Practitioners within the state.
+CASA of South Mississippi coordinates the interagency network of TBRI Practitioners within the state.
 These agencies include Choices Coordinated Care Solutions, Mississippi State University, the Mississippi Department of Child Protection Services, Hancock and Harrison Youth Courts, Pine Belt Mental Healthcare, Rescue 100, and many more.

 Participating in these networks offers greater amounts of support to agencies and organizations who are hoping to implement trauma-wise practices on a deep level.
-To learn more about monthly Zoom TBRI Check-Ins, please contact naomi@casasouthms.org.
+To learn more about monthly virtual TBRI Network Meetings, please contact naomi@casasouthms.org.

 Statewide TBRI® Implementation